gavin-romig-koch/insights-client/README.md

 ## Todo:

     * Figure out how to use config directly from this directory.
-    * move the install_and_run scrip into the Makefile
+    * Move the install_and_run scrip into the Makefile.